Textual Celebrity Resemblance

-- In Ian Fleming's first James Bond novel Casino Royale, 007 is described as looking like Hoagy Carmichael.
+- In Ian Fleming's first Bond novel Casino Royale, 007 is described as looking like Hoagy Carmichael.

-- Mark Renton of Trainspotting (the book, not the film) is said to resemble Alex Mcleish.
+- Mark Renton of Trainspotting (the book, not the film) is said to resemble Alex McLeish.

 - Many MUSHes will allow players to set actors for their characters (often referred to as PBs, for "played by").